4d/go-mobile/docs/project-definition/data.md

 ### Do not regenerate data at each build

-By defaut, each time you build your app, preloaded data (if any) are regenerated from the data file.
+By defaut, each time you build your app, preloaded data (if any) are regenerated from the data file in **.sqlite** format (for iOS) or **.db** format (for Android).
 In the development phase, you can save time by selecting this option.

 #### Regenerate Now